cornortech/cornorAcademy/README.md

 # Cornor Academy
 ### Modern Learning Management System For Students, Teachers and Administrators

-##Overview
+## Overview
-Cornor Academy is a comprehensive Learning Management System (LMS) paltform designed to streamline educational experience for institution and individual educators.
-Our platform provides a complete ecosystem for managing courses, students, teachers, enrollments and certificates - all in one unnified interface.
+Cornor Academy is a full-stack Learning Management System (LMS) designed for students, teachers and administrators. the platform allows teachers to create and manage courses, students to enroll and track their learning progress and administrators to manage users, courses, payments and platform settings from a centralized dashboard.

+The project supports live classes, recorded video courses, course enrollments, progress tracking, certificate generation, and Khalti payment integration.

 ## Tech Stack